 Before you cast your ballot, get to know all of your judicial candidates and why Judicial Votes Count!

 Judicial Votes Count is intended to be a lasting initiative beginning with the 2015 election and providing judicial candidate information for both the primary and general elections for years to come.

 How the Project Started

-In 2014, Ohio Supreme Court Chief Justice Maureen O’Connor brought together the League of Women Voters of Ohio, the Ohio State Bar Association, the Ray C. Bliss Institute of Applied Politics at the University of Akron, the Ohio News Media Association, and the Ohio Association of Broadcasters to better educate Ohioans about judges and the Ohio court system, as well as to increase voter participation in judicial elections.
-Chief Justice O'Connor thanks each founding partner organization for their support of Judicial Votes Count.
+In 2014, then Ohio Supreme Court Chief Justice Maureen O’Connor brought together the League of Women Voters of Ohio, the Ohio State Bar Association, the Ray C. Bliss Institute of Applied Politics at the University of Akron, the Ohio News Media Association, and the Ohio Association of Broadcasters to better educate Ohioans about judges and the Ohio court system, as well as to increase voter participation in judicial elections.

 Read more of what voters think about judicial elections in the 2014 Ohio Judicial Elections Survey.